 My topic today is of great importance and relative to today’s environment, both in the world at large and in family lives as well.
 When I woke up I had a thought of what to put on my blog.
 I always pray for me to be able to write what someone needs to hear and share it.
 This word came with a specific request to pray with clarity.

-In other words, our prayers are scattered out over the wind, like chaff or seed that have blown everywhere.
+In other words, our prayers are scattered out over the wind, like chaff or seeds that have blown everywhere.
 Some were answered, there were sown into good ground, received by either ourselves or those whom we prayed for.
 Some fell on stony ground, those who failed to received because of unbelief, or God help us, even ourselves, because we fell into some trap of the enemy or through discouragement and delays, allowed the devil to snatch our promise or our profession or thanks.
 Some hearts are just hard, some are unguarded and become so.
+While Proverbs 4:23 says to guard our heart, Phillipians says His peace will rule it, but we have to it.
+I know it can difficult to get past fear and worry but that is why the Spirit is here.

 Some of our prayers fell among thorns, prickly people with prickly hearts and tongues and disagreeable natures, wicked or evil hearts and minds.
 Maybe, you’ve prayed for a loved one to be saved.
 The promise was given to the Phillipian jailer, that his whole house would be saved.
 But that promise is for us as well, still those people have to believe and accept Jesus as Lord, if you’ve prayed that, do it once more and then tell Jesus you thank Him for taking care of that person.
 When it comes to your mind again, don’t pray anymore, thank Him, praise Him, let it go.